-Wildland fires that threaten human life, private property, or areas possessing significant resource or economic values will be suppressed using appropriate fire management methods.
+Wildland fires that threaten human life, private property, or areas possessing significant resource or economic value will be suppressed using appropriate fire management methods.
 Wildland fires not threatening human life or private property will be evaluated for potential of wildland fire use for resource benefits.
-Factors that affect the decision to suppress or manage for resource benefits will include, but not be limited to, threats to human life, availability of resources to manage fire, and number of fires burning locally, regionally, and Nationally.
+Factors that will affect the decision to suppress or manage for resource benefits include, but are not limited to, threats to human life, availability of resources to manage the fire, and number of fires burning locally, regionally, and Nationally.